diamond-org/flask-diamond/Readme.rst

 Overview
 --------

 **Flask-Diamond** imports many other Flask extensions and glues them all together.
 The end result is a model administration view, accounts and high-level account operations (e.g. password reset), testing, documentation, deployment, and more.
-A corresponding framework, `Agile-Diamond <https://github.com/diamond-org/agile-diamond>`_, provides a method for project management of Flask-Diamond development.

 Installation
 ^^^^^^^^^^^^